vortex-exoplanet/VIP/docs/source/faq.rst

 .. rubric:: Why do I get and error related to importing ``cv2`` package when importing ``VIP``?

 ``cv2`` is the name of ``Opencv`` bindings for python.
-This library is needed for fast image transformations, it is the default library used although it is optional.
+This library is needed for fast image transformations, it was the default library before v1.0.0 (although it was optional).
+Starting from v1.1.0 the opencv library should be installed upon installation of VIP, although the Default
-You can install it with conda:
+For old VIP versions, you can install opencv manually with conda:

 .. code-block:: bash